kyma-project/website/content/blog-posts/2019-02-14-release-notes-0.7/index.md

 ### New CI pipelines

 We have introduced nightly and weekly CI pipelines to perform tests and identify any potential issues, such as incorrect settings or memory leaks.
-The pipelines run Kyma on Google Kubernetes Engine using the master branch.
+The pipelines run Kyma on Google Kubernetes Engine using the main branch.
 If you are interested in details, go to `https://status.build.kyma-project.io/?type=periodic` and search for **kyma-gke-nightly** and **kyma-gke-weekly** jobs.
 We are also planning to add Slack notification for test results.

 ## Eventing